RocketRace/RocketRace/README.md

 # Hey all! ✨

-I'm Olivia (or RocketRace), a student studying embedded systems development.
+I'm Olivia (or RocketRace), a student studying automated systems development.
 In my free time, I embrace esoteric software.
 A lucid idea, an insightful implementation, an artistic display... value in software development is not simply a matter of pragmatism!
 For me, this often involves taking a simple idea or a technological feature to its logical extreme, mixing unlikely concepts together:

 | Link | Project |
 |:----:|:--------|